Slyyoursenpai/Wordpress-Automation/README.md

 resources folder contains env.json which has key-value pair for wait time and the site url to be used by webdriver. settings.json contains values for various web driver settings. (can be accessed or implemented via maven -DbrowserName = 'edge' to change web driver browser.

 The WordpressTest class is the main test driver required to run the tests.
 The credentials for logging in to the dashboard (username and password) are accessed through environmental variables or .env files.
 An .env.example is included, which contains instructions for using the variables and a .env file.

+## Scenario

+Pre-Conditions:
+Browser opens URL: http://wppool-test.000.pe/wp-login.php (hosted on the internet)

+or for local access, go to prod.json and change the site value to your own local URL.

+Example: My local site url was, http://demo-site.local/wp-admin/ .
+I generated using the Local app when creating the WordPress site.
+Test Steps:

+-Log in to WordPress site.

+-Check whether the “WP Dark Mode” Plugin is Active or not.

+-If Active, navigate to the WP Dark Mode & continue.
+Otherwise, Install the Plugin and Activate it.

+-Enable Admin Dashboard Dark Mode from Controls → Admin Panel Dark Mode.

+-Validate whether the dark mode is working or not on the Admin Dashboard.

+-Navigate to the WP Dark Mode.

+-From Customization → Switch Settings → Change the “Floating Switch Style” from the default selections (Select any one from the available options, except the default selected one).

+-From Customization → Switch Settings → Switch Customization - Select Custom Switch size & Scale it to 220.

+-From Customization → Switch Settings - Change the Floating Switch Position (Left).

+-Disable the Keyboard Shortcut from the Accessibility Settings.

+-From Customization → Site Animation → “Enable Page-Transition Animation” & change the Animation Effect from the default selections.

+-Validate whether the dark mode is working or not from the front end.